rcl-coding/tutorial-staticwebsite/lesson3.md

+---
+title: Lesson 3 - HTML Content
+has_children: false
+nav_order: 4
+description: Add Content to an HTML Page
+---

 # Add Content to an HTML Page

-## In this lesson we will add our content to the index.html page.
+## In this lesson, we will add content to the index.html page.

 ### Page Preview